gutjuri/mailresponder/README.md

 # mailresponder
-mailresponder.py can automatically repont to incoming mails.
+mailresponder.py can automatically respond to incoming e-mails.
 In order to do that you must add the script to your crontab.